 This time, when you encounter the System Extension Blocked warning, click Open Security Preferences.

-Click Not Now on the window that states that you need to restart your system for the new system components to take effect.
+Click Not Now in the window informing you that you need to restart your system for the new system components to take effect.

 After the VM Tools installation on macOS is successfully completed, restart your system.

 Check that your guest system is available in full screen resolution on VMware and also that the graphics memory is 128 MB instead of 3 MB.

 In order to use your guest machine in full screen resolution depending on the screen of your host, click View / Full Screen from the Workstation tool menu.

 When you try to transfer a file by dragging and dropping a file from the Windows 10 host machine to the macOS guest machine, you will get the vmware-tools-daemon error.
 Click Open System Preferences to resolve this error.

 To make changes to the security and privacy settings, unlock the system again and enable the vmware-tools-daemon component in the Accessibility section.

 When you try to transfer a file from your host to the VM again after allowing the VMware-tools-daemon component, you can see that the operation will be successful as in the image below.